grantjenks/python-sortedcontainers/README.rst

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

-TODO
-====

-- make github public
-- deploy to pypi
-- publish docs online: grantjenks.com/docs/sortedcontainers/...
-- create portfolio page
-  - Blurb of thanks on project page in blog
-    - Add that if K Reitz is known for taking complex APIs and making them simple then maybe someday I can be known for making slow APIs into fast ones.
-- add gumroad links